DH/DS Communities

 • Arts and Humanities Research Computing, informally known as DARTH (Digital Arts and Humanities), is the go-to Harvard group for Arts & Humanities faculty looking for a partner on a digital project.
 We provide consultation, technical development, and project management for faculty digital research initiatives at any stage in the project lifecycle.
 DARTH staff are also key members of the DSSG (below) and frequently run digital methods seminars and workshops through that organization.

-• The Digital Scholarship Support Group (DSSG) brings together Harvard faculty and staff with technical and pedagogical expertise to support faculty, students, and staff interested in incorporating digital methods into their teaching and research.
-The DSSG organizes a year-round seminar series to provide training and instruction in digital methods; maintains digital scholarship infrastructures, such as Scalar as a Service and Omeka as a Service; runs regular office hours and consultations; and sponsors the Discovery Series (below).
+• The Digital Scholarship Group (DSG) brings together Harvard faculty and staff with technical and pedagogical expertise to support faculty, students, and staff interested in incorporating digital methods into their teaching and research.
+The DSG organizes a year-round seminar series to provide training and instruction in digital methods; maintains digital scholarship infrastructures, such as Scalar as a Service and Omeka as a Service; and runs regular office hours and consultations.
+Check out the current calendar of events.

 • metaLAB @ Harvard is an idea foundry, knowledge-design lab, and production studio experimenting in the networked arts and humanities.
 The metaLAB project series publishes book length monographs and essay collections that sit between media history and speculative design. metaLAB is an institutional unit within the Berkman Klein Center for Internet & Society.

 • Numerous other Harvard groups whose primary directive is not digital humanities also support or engage in digital scholarship.
-The DSSG maintains a list of Harvard DS organizations, and the Research Support website maintains a list of services (subgrouped by provider).
+The DSG maintains a list of Harvard DS organizations, and the Research Support website maintains a list of services (subgrouped by provider).
 Check these out see if there is a team in your area, or get in touch with DARTH with questions.

 Ivy Plus